Understanding the Benefits of Containers on AWS

 Containers on AWS are a major resource for developers looking to improve infrastructure efficiency.
-In the past, virtual machines (VMs) were the packaging tool of choice despite their faults—namely having to manage copies of the OS, patches, and dependencies across applications.
-Now with containers there’s a further extension from hardware and the OS layer, with containers able to run on the guest OS, using VMs as a resource and making packaging and portability much simpler.
+In the past, virtual machines (VMs) were the packaging tool of choice, despite their faults—namely having to manage copies of the OS, patches, and dependencies across applications.
+Now, there’s a further extension from hardware and the OS layer, with containers able to run on the guest OS, using VMs as a resource and making packaging and portability much simpler.

 Containers are a lightweight way to consistently port software environments for applications.
 This portability in containers makes running and scaling applications easy.